ubports/calculator-app/README-Autopilot.md

 Using autopkg:

-*  Branch the CAlculator app code, for example,
+*  Branch the Calculator app code, for example,

     $ bzr branch lp:ubuntu-calculator-app